stegmaierj/DiffusionModelsForImageSynthesis/README.md

 ```
 Repository contribution by Dennis Eschweiler, Rüveyda Yilmaz and Johannes Stegmaier.
 <br><br><br>
-We provide Jupyter Notebooks to provide an overview of how to train and apply the image generation process.
+Jupyter Notebooks provide an overview of how to train and apply the image generation process.
 The following gives a <em>very brief</em> overview of the general functionality.

 ## Diffusion Model Training